biorobaw/Multiscale-V2/README.md

 ```

 As a result of the process, a log folder will be generated in the experiment folder (see [Project Structure](#Project project-structure)).
-After generating the results database,
+The log folder should contain the results of the experiment with a sqlite database named `experiment_results.sqlite`.

 # TODO